Admissions

 Transcripts

-Graduates of a non-U.S. university system are required to provide officially evaluated and translated copies of all their college transcripts.
-Official evaluations and translations are done by outside agencies: The following three agencies provide evaluation and translation services.
-World Education Services, International Education Research Foundation, Inc., or Academic Credentials Evaluation Institute, Inc.
+Graduates of a non-U.S. university system are required to provide officially evaluated and translated copies of their college transcripts as required by their program.
+Official evaluations and translations are done by outside agencies.
+The following agencies provide evaluation and translation services:

 -